 With a shortage of shelter, food, clean water, and hope, South Sudanese refugees are in deep crisis.

-Samaritan’s Purse is the largest charity operating in South Sudan, providing emergency food, clean water and medical care to displaced families.
+Samaritan’s Purse is the largest charity operating in South Sudan, providing disaster relief for displaced families.

-- We purchased and distributed 200 shelter kits to families, providing shelter to a total of 1,000 individuals.
-These shelters will help support the health and protection of approximately 200 households.
+- Shelter – distributed 200 shelter kits to families, providing shelter to a total of 1,000 individuals

 A Critical Lifeline in Maban County